Previous slide

 This week, for pure indulgence, we bring you what is still one of our favourite views of this new house project in Kent.
 This image wonderfully illustrates how the house steps to respond to the sloping site.
 The interplay and separation of building form was also really important to minimise visual impact, perceived mass, and…

-modern home passivhaus standard timber cladding glass balustrade zinc roof glazed corner sun room landscape pagoda
+Penkridge, Staffordshire modern home passivhaus standard timber cladding zinc pond reflection

 New Case Study – Passivhaus Home